Victims and witnesses of crime

 For serious crimes, you can find out about making a victim statement on mygov.scot

-Organisations can apply directly to the Fund on behalf of victims.
-Victim Support staff can assist with the application form.
+You can apply for the fund directly or an organisation can apply on your behalf.
+Victim Support Scotland staff can help with the application form.

-For more details and the application form, please see the Victims' Fund on Victim Support Scotland.
+You can read more and find the application form for the Emergency Assistance Fund on the Victim Support Scotland website.

 Victim Notification Scheme